 Is the HTC Vive still worth it in 2025?

-Absolutely.
-For high-end PC VR, the Vive Pro 2 remains one of the best headsets on the market for visual fidelity.
-The Vive XR Elite offers a modern, flexible alternative that competes well with other standalone devices while retaining the option for powerful PC VR.
+Yes, for high-end PC VR, the Vive Pro 2 remains a top headset for visual fidelity.
+The Vive XR Elite offers a modern, flexible alternative that competes well with other standalone devices while retaining powerful PC VR capabilities.

 Can you play games from other stores on a Vive headset?